koriym/vscode-code-glass/README.md

    ```
 4. Restart the debug session in VS Code (F5) to test your changes.

+## Current Status and Future Development

+- The Code Preview feature is implemented and functional.
+- AI-Powered Comments and Hypertext Capabilities are planned for future implementation.
+- We are currently using the codellama:7b-instruct model for generating comments.

 ## Troubleshooting

-- If you encounter "Unable to generate comment" errors, check that Ollama is running and the model is correctly loaded.
+- If you encounter issues with the AI model, ensure Ollama is running and the codeglass model is correctly loaded.
-- For other issues, check the Debug Console in VS Code for detailed error messages.
+- Check the Debug Console in VS Code for detailed error messages.

 ## Contributing